IronWorker REST/HTTP API

 All request bodies should be in JSON format.

-Unless otherwise noted, all requests should use the following headers (in addition to their authentication):
+Unless otherwise noted, all requests should use the following headers in addition

 Base URL